Richard Grange (1833-1907)

-- Mary Veronica Green (Carlos/Ferrisey)(1901-1983).
-Mary married John Harold Carlos (1901-1928).
+Known as Vera she married John Harold Carlos (1901 Bolton, England – 1928) in 1921.
 She had a daughter, Veronica Mavis Carlos who in 1923 died in infancy.
-In 1924 the lived at 410 Graham Street, Port Melbourne, he was a gramophone fitter and she a factory worker.
-Mary married again in 1929 to William Ferrisey of 296 Ross Street Port Melbourne, a cook, later chef.
+In 1924 they lived at 410 Graham Street, Port Melbourne, he was a gramophone fitter and she a factory worker.
+Mary married again in 1929 to William Ferrisey (1900-1990) of 296 Ross Street Port Melbourne, a cook, later chef and shop keeper.
 They lived for about 40 years at 31 Wallingford Street, Cheltenham.
 He has born in Cardiff, Wales in 1900.
 In 1938 he was held up in his shop.
 Norine Elisabeth Ferrisey and Ruth Marie Ferrisey (Gell) were her children plus three daughters who married Macdonald, Barrett and Fairbairn.

 “was greeted with very great respect by a wide circle of friends, though it was not altogether unexpected, as it was known his health of late had occasioned great anxiety.
 Mr. Hallett, who was about 55 or 56 years of age, came to Western Australia from Broken Hill, and engaged in the dairying business at Cue.
 After a short while he removed to Geraldton.
 Here he conducted a dairying business for many years, subsequently disposing of it to Messrs.
 Dunn Brothers.
 Mr. Hallett also successfully carried on farming at Oakabella for about 20 years, and was also interested in other activities, being for several years chairman of directors of the Victoria District Flour Mill.
 A shrewd, genial man, he was held in the highest esteem.
 A few years ago he removed to Perth, and of late his health had gradually failed”.

-Note that Henry R. Hallett’s grandfather was John Hallett who arrived in South Australia on the L’Africaine in 1836 was one of the state’s earliest pioneers.
+Note that Henry R. Hallett’s grandfather was John Hallett who arrived in South Australia on the L’Africaine in 1836 was one of that state’s earliest pioneers.
 It was claimed that his was the second white child born in the State.
-It is also said that the first stone house built in South Australia was erected by the John Hallett.
+It is also said that the first stone house built in South Australia was erected by this John Hallett.
 He owned stations, Wandillah and Wininninie, the latter where Henry R. Hallett was born.
 An obituary.

-Sophia Amelia later moved to Sydney with her daughter but died on January 25 1939 in Perth aged 81 years, when she was living at the Melbourne Hotel.
+Sophia Amelia later moved to Sydney with her daughter Maud but died on January 25 1939 in Perth aged 81 years, when she was living at the Melbourne Hotel.